-Each situation is described below.
 In each case, the ERCOT operator will make the final decision and initiate the deployment.
-The ERCOT operator shall deploy NSRS in amounts sufficient to respond to the operational circumstances.
-This means that NSRS may be deployed partially over time or may be deployed in its entirety.
-If NSRS is deployed partially, it shall be deployed in increments of 100% of each Resources capacity.
-To support partial deployment, ERCOT shall, following the Day-Ahead Market (DAM), rank, for each hour of the Operating Day, the Resources supplying NSRS in an economic order based on DAM Settlement Point Prices, the energy cost for online Resources and startup and operation at LSL for off-line Resources.
-ERCOT shall develop a procedure, which will be approved by TAC, to create the economic order of NSRS Resources.
-Partial NSRS deployment and recall decisions shall be based on each Resource’s economic cost order.
+The ERCOT operator shall deploy Non-Spin in amounts sufficient to respond to the operational circumstances.
+This means that Non-Spin may be deployed partially over time or may be deployed in its entirety.
+If Non-Spin is deployed partially, it shall be deployed in increments of 100% of each Resource’s capacity.
+To support partial deployment, ERCOT shall, following the Day-Ahead Market (DAM), rank, for each hour of the Operating Day, the Resources supplying Non-Spin in an economic order based on DAM Settlement Point Prices Partial Non-Spin deployment and recall decisions shall be based on each Resource’s economic cost order.

-Deployment based on periodic checking of available capacity for future operations
+Non-Spin Deployment

-ERCOT executes HRUC one hour prior to each Operating Hour.
-The first hour of HRUC simulation is for the next Operating Hour.
-During that process, functionality similar to the real-time Ancillary Services Capacity Monitor (6.5.7.5) will evaluate available capacity for the next Operating Hour.
-If the A/S capacity monitor indicates a capacity margin of less than 5% of the forecast demand, the ERCOT Operator will receive notification of a Capacity Insufficiency.
-NSRS will be deployed as described below.
+ERCOT will deploy Non-Spin when AS capacity monitor shows (HASL – Gen) ≤ 200 MW during normal load ramps and (HASL – Gen) ≤ 500 MW during high load ramp/peak load hours or Physical Responsive Capacity ≤ 2500 MW.
+Emergency processes will govern the deployment of NSRS during Emergency state.

 Off-Line Generation Resource reserved for Non-Spin

-The QSE will be sent a Resource specific Dispatch Instruction that NSRS has been deployed.
+The QSE will be sent a Resource specific Dispatch Instruction that Non-Spin has been deployed.

 The Dispatch Instruction must include the expected amount of capacity that will be available for SCED and the anticipated duration of the deployment.

-The QSE must have the Resource on-line and ready for SCED dispatch Base Points as soon as practical.
+The QSE must have the Resource On-Line and ready for SCED dispatch of Base Points within 25 minutes of the Dispatch Instruction.

 SCED will respond to the changes in Resource Status that are received by telemetry from the QSE.
-A typical sequence would be from OFFNS to ONOS (with output schedule equal to minimum load) and then to ON.
+A typical sequence would be from OFFNS to ONTEST and to ON once the Resource is ready for SCED dispatch.

-SCED will execute each time it is has detected a Resource Status change for an off-line NSRS deployed Resource.
+Once the Resource is On-Line it is dispatched as any other Generation Resource including any provisions for processing generation less than the Resource’s LSL.

-The Resource must, at a minimum be capable of providing all the energy to SCED within 30 minutes of the Dispatch Instruction.
+The Resource must, at a minimum be capable of providing all the Non-Spin energy to SCED within 30 minutes of the Dispatch Instruction.

-The QSE will ensure that the NSRS A/S Schedule for that unit has been reduced to zero in COP and real-time telemetry.
+The QSE will ensure that the Non-Spin A/S Schedule telemetry for that unit has been reduced to zero within 20 minutes of the Dispatch Instruction.

 Load Resource reserved for Non-Spin

-The QSE will be sent a Resource specific Dispatch Instruction that NSRS has been deployed.
+The QSE will be sent a Resource specific Dispatch Instruction that Non-Spin has been deployed.

 The Dispatch Instruction must include the MW level of load energy to be interrupted by the Load Resource and the estimated duration of the deployment.

-NSRS procured from a Load Resource block offer must be deployed as a block.
+Non-Spin procured from a Load Resource block offer must be deployed as a block.

-The Resource must, at a minimum, interrupt the requested deployment energy within 30 minutes of the Dispatch Instruction.
+The Load Resource must, at a minimum, interrupt not less than 95%, nor more than 150% of the requested deployment energy within 30 minutes of the Dispatch Instruction.

 On-Line Generation Resource with an Energy Offer Curve

-The QSE will be sent a Resource specific Dispatch Instruction that NSRS has been deployed.
+The QSE will be sent a Resource specific Dispatch Instruction that Non-Spin has been deployed.

-The deployment will be for the total amount of capacity on that Resource that had been reserved for NSRS,
+The deployment will be for the total amount of capacity on that Resource that had been reserved for Non-Spin,

-ERCOT will automatically calculate new HASL constraints for SCED by reducing the Resource’s Non-Spin Ancillary Service Scheduleto zero
+ERCOT will automatically calculate new HASL constraints for SCED using the telemetry of the Resource’s Non-Spin Ancillary Service Schedule.

-The QSE will update the Resource parameters in COP and the real-time telemetry according.
+The QSE shall reduce the Resource’s Non-Spin Ancillary Service Schedule to zero with in 20 minutes following a deployment instruction.

-The Resource must, at a minimum, provide the additional SCED requested deployment energy within 30 minutes of the Dispatch Instruction.
+The Resource must, at a minimum, be able to dispatch to its Non-Spin Resource Responsibility within 30 minutes of the Dispatch Instruction.

-On-Line Generation Resource with output schedules
+On-Line Generation Resource with Output Schedules